F1LT3R/multi-agent-flow/templates/GENERATE_TESTS.md

 # Instructions
 1. Use `list_directory` to find source files
+2. **Read the source code** to understand actual return values, error messages, and behavior
+3. Review acceptance criteria from user stories
+4. Write tests that verify each acceptance criterion
-2. Use `node:test` module with `assert`
+5. Use `node:test` module with `assert`
-3. Run tests with `run_node_tests`
+6. Run tests with `run_node_tests`
-4. If tests fail, fix the code or test and re-run
+7. If tests fail, fix the test assertions (not the source) and re-run
-5. Repeat until all tests pass
+8. Repeat until all tests pass

+# Constraints
+- You can ONLY write test files (*.test.mjs)
+- You CANNOT modify source code - do not attempt to write .js files
+- If actual output differs from expected, update your TEST expectations to match the implementation

 # Test Structure
 - ONE test file per behavior/operation